cch01/mouse-automator/README.md

 ### Platform
 Supports: **Mac🍎**, **Windows🪟**, **Linux🐧***

-**Linux version is not yet tested.
+**Linux version only tested on KDE desktop environment.
 Not all desktop environment support is expected.
 Voluntary testing & issues openings are welcomed* 😁

 ---